Shelley Potteries: Developments to 1910

 In 1881 Joseph's son Percy Shelley joined the company.
 In 1884 James Wileman retired from the china factory to manage the earthenware factory before retiring altogether in 1892 when the earthenware factory closed.
 Wileman & Co were starting to produce ware to the public's taste and in 1896 had appointed agents in Australia, USA & Canada and had a showroom in London, describing themselves as "Manufacturers of Art Porcelain".

 Joseph Shelley died in June 1896, leaving Percy in sole control of the company.
 Percy wanted to enhance the company and in 1896 he employed Rowland Morris.
 Morris was a ceramic designer and went on to design the Dainty cup shape.
-This shape became very popular, especially in the USA after the 2nd World War and it continued in production until the takeover in 1966.
+This shape became very popular, especially in the US after the 2nd World War and it continued in production until the takeover in 1966.

 Frederick Alfred Rhead was employed in 1896, as the Arts Director.
 Rhead brought his own kind of skills to the company and introduced several ranges of china and earthenware and with this, enhanced the company's reputation further.
 In 1899 the journal 'Artist' produced an article entitled "Some Beautiful English Pottery" this was completely devoted to what was then being termed Foley Art Pottery, one of the main fashion setters of that time, Liberty's of Regent Street, London was exhibiting a selection of the wares.
 A decorative range of earthenware called "Intarsio" was one of Rhead's major contributions to the pottery.
 He left the company in 1905.

 Walter Slater then took over as Arts Director.
 The Slater name was another well known family name in the pottery industry.
 Walter was an apprentice at Mintons in the late 1870s before moving to Doulton's, at Nile Street, Burslem under the direction of his uncle John Slater.
 Slater had joined Wileman & Co at a time when there was an economic depression, so in his first years he found himself supervising the more popular ware which Wileman had become well known for.